alexcarron/brobot/README.md

 * **`command-creation/`** Utilities and models for creating, registering, and managing bot commands to simplify the command setup process
 * **`discord-events/`** Manages scheduling and handling of Discord events, including reminders and announcements
 * **`discussion-prompts/`** Handles recurring messages with random discussion prompts
+* **`evolution-game/`** Handles logic and utilities for parsing, managing, and sending creatures in the Evolution Game
 * **`ll-points/`** Manages LL Point Leaderboard logic
 * **`namesmith/`** Manages game logic for Namesmith, including setup, actions, and Discord configuration
 * **`rapid-discord-mafia/`** Manages game logic for Rapid Discord Mafia, including players, roles, actions, and phases